- Be an Indonesian citizen and be residing in and applying for the scholarship from Indonesia.

 - Be applying for courses that fall within the areas of development priority (see “Priority Academic Area of Study” below).

 - Have a Grade Point Average (GPA) of at least 2.9

-- for Master’s applicants, have an English language proficiency of at least 5.5 in IELTS (or 525 in paper-based TOEFL or 69 in internet based TOEFL or 42 in PTE Academic).
-The IELTS, TOEFL or PTE Academic result must be current (a test result obtained in April 30, 2016 until April 30,2018 will be considered current).
+- for Master’s applicants, have an English language proficiency of at least 5.5 in IELTS (or 525 in paper-based TOEFL or 69 in internet based TOEFL or 46 in PTE Academic).
+For applicants from GFAs and people with disabilities, have a GPA equal to or higher than 2.75 or IELTS 5.0 (or 500 in paper-based TOEFL or 59 in internet based TOEFL or 38 in PTE Academic).
+The IELTS, TOEFL or PTE Academic result must be current (a test result obtained in April 30, 2017 until April 30, 2019 will be considered current).
 No other English language test (including TOEFL prediction test) results will be accepted;

 - Provide contact details of test centre for verification of TOEFL test results.